-NOTE: This statistic displays on both the Users performance category view and the I/O performance category view and the I/O performance category view and the <a href="https://
+NOTE: This statistic displays on both the Users performance category view and the I/O performance category view and the I/O performance category view.

 TIP: Click this statistic to drill down to the Leading Sessions tab of the I/O Detail view.